MatheLi/Fall_Detection_App_AI/posts/First_model.md

 ## Import dataset
 Here all .csv files are read into a Panda dataframe.
 There will be 3 attempts each of 67 subjects read.
-It also checks if there is the path at all, because there are always missing files.
+It also checks if there is the path at all because there are always missing files.

 The function returns Panda's data frame - sorted by folder names.
 ```